Graphs is a tool for viewing statistics on sales and impressions of your products.

 Comparison with competitors

-icon next to the value in the table.
-Hover the cursor over it to view details.
+next to the value in the table.
+Hover over it to view details.

 The metrics in the table that we compare with those of competitors: